 - 1.2.1 The development site is located on approximately 36Ha of land to the north west of Thornbury.
 The site is bound by Oldbury Lane to the north, agricultural fields to the west and south, and a new development currently under construction to the east, known as Park Farm.
-The proposals comprise the following: - Up to 630 residential dwellings; - Land for a Neighbourhood Hub (to include up to 700sqm of retail and community uses); - Two vehicular access junctions from Oldbury Lane; and - A sustainable travel corridor, including bus, cycle and pedestrian links, south east through to the Park Farm development. - 1.2.2 A copy of the illustrative masterplan of the proposed development is contained at Appendix A.
+The proposals comprise the following: - Up to 595 residential dwellings; - Land for a Primary School; - Land for a Neighbourhood Hub (to include up to 700sgm of retail and community uses); - Two vehicular access junctions from Oldbury Lane; and - A sustainable travel corridor, including bus, cycle and pedestrian links, south east through to the Park Farm development. - 1.2.2 A copy of the illustrative masterplan of the proposed development is contained at Appendix A.